RocketCommunicationsInc/astro-mock-data/README.md

 ### ContactsService

-Generates initial contacts, publishes a new contact every x amount of seconds, and has methods to add, modify, and delete a contact.
+Generates initial contacts, publishes a new contact every x amount of seconds, and has methods to add, update, and delete a contact.

 Returns an instance a ContactsService.